Coda-ITI/InstrumentCluster/README.md

 # InstrumentCluster

 ## Introduction
 This is the instrument cluster app in Coda: a Qt6 application with C++ backend for the best performance possible and the sleekest drip.
-The main design inspiration was the instrument cluster of Tesla Model Y's.
+The main design inspiration was the instrument cluster of Tesla Model Y's. \

+The app is designed to be run on a custom Yocto distro on a Raspberry Pi 5.
+Note that the app's CMakeLists file has been modified since it depends on both `libgpiod` and a custom library for using `libgpiod`; both present in Coda's official meta layer [here](https://github.com/Coda-ITI/meta-coda).
+You can simply utilise the created [repo manifest](https://github.com/Coda-ITI/cluster_manifest) to fetch everything related to the Cluster Node for you if you want to run it yourself.

 ## Design Overview
 ![](./README_Assets/light.png)